Samwakelam/02-RESPONSIVE-PORTFOLIO-SLW/README.md

 The cards, either squash the photos, or are massive on the page and I have tried CSS and class and id to try and "force it" but for some reason whatever I try is just messing up and I’m losing patience with it.
 I just do not seem to understand why it is not doing what I think I am telling it.
 It does not seem to follow any logic patterns at all.

+(Update 27.09.2020 - While I have not amended this in time for the homework, I ahve been reading about sizing today, I think i have tried to use the wrong units for the hights and widths.
+I am to revisit this soon.
+It is a missunderstanding of inherited assets from the containers and img elemennts i belieive.)

  ### Building Page
  ![Index page about sam](assets/images/screenshots/building-min.JPG)

 This Page I completed having researched CSS image gallery, as an alternative to the cards as a presentation.
 I needed to demonstrate Bootstrap but also I wanted to test some other theories.
 This seems to have gone to plan.

+(Update 27.09.2020 - There is an odd flickering effect if I increase the :hover to 2px boarder.
+Described in notes in HTML and CSS, I believe it is a magin padding and box-size issuse, but I am not sure where to target.)

 ## Credits